Lefteris-B/Risc-V-SoC-Using-LiteX/README.md

 <!-- Env Variables -->
 ### Environment Variables

-To run this project, you will need to add many  environment variables added  to your .env file
+To run this project, you will need  many environment variables added to your .env file and your O.S.Global Variables.
+Follow throught the wiki directions.

 <!-- Getting Started -->
 ## Getting Started